Harshitx3/Dormq/README.md

 DormQ 🚀

-A student-first platform for college communities
+A student-first platform for college communities.

 DormQ is a platform designed by students, for students.
 It’s the ultimate campus hub where students can: